victorhaynes/new-destiny/README.md

 If you want to be less cautious than I am, you can change the `SERVICE_BLOCK_DURATION` value in `rate_limiter.py` to any integer greater than 0 in your own installation.

-## Does this work with `insert_name` Python API framework?
+## Does this work with `insert_name` `Python` API framework?
 First of all, you can use this in just a python script file if you want.
-But if your framework allows asynchornous code to be executed and awaited properly inside of its endpoint functions/view functions/controllers then yes.
+But if your framework allows asynchronous code to be executed and awaited properly inside of its endpoint functions/view functions/controllers then yes.
 There is a production FastAPI application running this package for example.